Dapper Day: Origins and history

+Events

+Outings

+Dapper Day primarily hosts biannual outings in Disneyland, Walt Disney World, and Disneyland Paris each spring and fall.
+The outings are described as intended to celebrate the tradition of "stepping out in style".
+Dapper Day states their events "do not aim to recreate a specific period.
+All sophisticated attire is encouraged from vintage-inspired classics to chic, contemporary looks."
+Dapper Day outings to Disney parks are not private events but do require park admission as usual.
+Active and retired military are encouraged to wear their service uniforms or dress blues; however the organizers request that costumes or cosplay be reserved for other events.
+Although not a strictly vintage event, participants often dress in a style that can be likened to the idea of "their Sunday best", a concept popularized in the 1950s and 1960s.
+Outing traditions include an afternoon ride on the Mark Twain Riverboat which is referred to as the "Mark Twain Mixer", and an evening ride on the King Arthur Carrousel, referred to as the "Dapper Derby" during the event.

 Dapper Day produces a variety of accessories including parasols, folding fans, silk scarves, pocket squares, lapel pins and brooches, with new designs each spring and fall.

-Art that inspired Dapper Day

-Justin Jorgensen has said that he first thought of the concept of a Disneyland dress-up day a decade before the first Dapper Day event took place.
-Jorgensen has said that he was partially inspired by the Walt Disney Imagineering concept design illustrations from the early days of Disneyland.
-In renderings by John Hench, Herbert Ryman, and other artists, the park's visitors appeared to be dressed in era-appropriate clothing for sophisticated entertainment, such as a night at the opera.
-The men were drawn in tailored suits, the women were styled in dresses and layered pieces, and the children donned formal jackets and dresses.
-Many of the attractions imagined in the original design developed into the rides and parks that stand today; Jorgensen wanted to see that full picture (guests included) come to life.

-Related events

-Dapper Day Expo
+Dapper Day events are not associated with The Walt Disney Company.

+Cultural institutions

+Dapper Day has expanded to include events with cultural institutions such as the Los Angeles County Museum of Art (LACMA), the Los Angeles Opera, and the Natural History Museum of Los Angeles County.
+Their first event was held July 22, 2016 in partnership with LACMA in celebration of the exhibit Reigning Men: Fashion in Menswear, 1715–2015.
+Their second event with LACMA, on September 2, 2017, was in conjunction with the exhibit Chagall: Fantasies for the Stage.
+A third LACMA event was held on June 9, 2018 in celebration of the exhibit David Hockney: 82 Portraits and 1 Still-life.

+Dapper Day held their first event on February 21, 2018 with a theatrical production, Dapper Day Visits LA Opera, for the final production of Candide.

+Additional attractions

-Held exclusively at the Disneyland Anaheim location, the Dapper Day Expo is held in the Disneyland Hotel Exhibit Hall.
+The Dapper Day Expo is held exclusively in the Disneyland Hotel Exhibit Hall.
 A variety of vendors sell both vintage and contemporary clothing, as well as style-related products and accessories.
 Exhibitors and sponsors have included Brooks Brothers, Cirque du Soleil, Walt Disney Pictures, and Simplicity Patterns.
 Book signings and meet and greets have included Dita Von Teese.
 Beauty demos have also been offered to style guests in a particular period look.
 The hall also features a bar, swing bands providing live music, and a pomade parlor for styled hair touch-ups.
 The 2015 expo also brought an authentic tintype photo booth to the site.
 A ticket is required for admittance to the two-day-long Expo event.